Chester Cathedral Choir School: History

 Boy choristers had been a feature of the pre-reformation church in England from at least the 7th Century and there is evidence that there was a school and boy choristers at the Benedictine Abbey of St. Werburgh, Chester before the English Reformation.

 During the English Reformation and the Dissolution of the monasteries, in 1541 the Abbey of St. Werburgh was closed and a new cathedral was established in the same buildings.
 The legal statutes for the new Chester Cathedral set out the roles and responsibilities of the Dean, Canons, and others associated with the cathedral.
 The statutes created a grammar school at Chester Cathedral (for the teaching of Latin grammar, and other subjects "for 24 poor and friendless boys") and also established eight choristers and their choirmaster.
 The cathedral would be responsible for the education, board and lodgings of both scholars and choristers.

 For 300 years, until the mid nineteenth century the choristers received some general education in the King's School.
 (Note: By the mid eighteenth century, the grammar school started to be called the King's Cathedral Grammar School, or King's School.)
-However whilst the statutes referred to the possibility of boys being in the choir and in the grammar school, this was not always the case: the statutes did not demand any other education for choristers other than in singing and divine services but did afford preferential access to the grammar school.
+However whilst the statutes referred to the possibility of boys being in the choir and in the grammar school, this was not always the case: the statutes did not demand education for choristers other than in singing and divine services but did afford preferential access to the grammar school.

 By the mid-nineteenth century in common with many schools funded by private endowment, schooling at the cathedral was suffering poor financial support, inefficiencies and accusations of maladministration.
 It was claimed the cathedral reduced scholar numbers whilst focusing on choristers, failed to pay endowments for university positions for scholars, and was not funding the grammar school properly, i.e. both staff salary and pupil stipends for subsistence were grossly insufficient.

 In 1851, Chester Cathedral Choristers were taught separately in their own school for the first time.
 By 1857 the schools were operating completely separately:.